 Although you can apply for up to five choices in UCAS, once you recieve all your decisions back from those choices you need to decide which offers you wish to accept.
 You need to choose one Firm choice and, if your Firm choice is a conditional offer, you can select an Insurance choice as well.
 Further advice can be found on the 'making the right decision' UCAS page.

-This should be the university you want to attend the most and you believe you will be able to meet your offer conditions
+This should be the university you want to attend the most and you believe you will be able to meet your offer conditions.

-Even if your first choice university has lower requirements, you may still want to choose it as your Firm choice if thats where you want to study.
-By firmly accepting an offer you are making a committment to taking that place if you meet the conditions of your offer
+Even if your first choice university has lower requirements, you may still want to choose it as your Firm choice if that's where you want to study.
+By firmly accepting an offer you are making a committment to taking that place if you meet the conditions of your offer.

-Although this is a 'back up' choice, you should try to choose a university that you would still be happy to attend in case you do not meet your offer conditions
+Although this is a 'back up' choice, you should try to choose a university that you would still be happy to attend in case you do not meet your offer conditions.

 |Date you recieved all your decisions back||Your deadline to reply|

-|on or before 6 June||20 June (except if you're using UCAS Extra)|
+|on or before 19 May 2022||9 June 2022 (except if you're using UCAS Extra)|

-|by 30 June||on or before 11 July||18 July (includes UCAS Extra choices)|
+|on or before 14 July 2022||21 July 2022 (includes UCAS Extra choices)|